 The Criminal Division, under the leadership of Criminal Chief Tracy L. Perzel, serves as the prosecutorial arm of the U.S. Department of Justice in the District of Minnesota.
 The Assistant U.S. Attorneys in the Criminal Division prosecute violations of federal criminal law.
 To accomplish that task, the lawyers, along with paralegals, legal assistants and others, work closely with grand juries as well as local, state, and federal investigative agencies.

-The Criminal Division is divided into four sections: The Fraud and Public Corruption Section, led by Assistant U.S. Attorney Timothy C. Rank, focuses on major mail, wire, and bank fraud cases as well as tax evasion, health care and mortgage fraud, investment scams, environmental crime, and public and private corruption cases.
+The Criminal Division is divided into three sections: The Fraud and Public Corruption Section, led by Assistant U.S. Attorney Timothy C. Rank, focuses on major mail, wire, and bank fraud cases as well as tax evasion, health care and mortgage fraud, investment scams, environmental crime, and public and private corruption cases.

 The Major Crimes and Priority Prosecutions Section, led by Assistant U.S. Attorney Karen B. Schommer, handles terrorism cases, cybercrime, child exploitation, human trafficking, immigration violations, identity theft, bank robberies, federal program fraud, and federal crime in Indian Country.

 The OCDETF and Violent Crime Section, led by Assistant U.S. Attorney Andrew S. Dunne, concentrates on Organized Crime Drug Enforcement Task Force cases as well as other drug, gang, and illegal gun cases, particularly those involving major criminal organizations or repeat federal offenders.